 Who must license packaging in France?

 Whoever sells cross-border to consumers in France needs to fulfill the same rules as a French business would and must register with a French recycling scheme.
 The packaging law in France therefore applies to German, Austrian, UK, or even American and Chinese companies as well.
 Registration is compulsory from the first package shipped to France.
-The only exception would be for pure B2B-retailers outside of France, as in this case the French importer takes over the obligation for registration.
+Unfortunately, this makes participation in a French recycling scheme uneconomical for businesses that only sell a hand full of packages to France.
+The only exception to the licensing obligations would be for pure B2B-retailers outside of France, as in this case the French importer takes over the obligation for registration.

 Characteristics of the French packaging law

 There is a preference for sustainable packaging defined by the French packaging law.
-In practice, businesses pay less for the recycling of particularly recyclable packaging.
-The same goes for when it is made of recycled material.
+Producers placing highly recyclable packaging on the market receive a discount on recycling fees.
+The same applies to packaging made from recycled materials.

 “Identifiant Unique” (Unique Identification Number) as proof of compliance

-From 2022, the French environmental agency ADEME provides a “Identifiant Unique” (Unique Identification Number) to all companies that are compliant with the French recycling laws.
+Since 2022, the French environmental agency ADEME provides a “Identifiant Unique” (Unique Identification Number) to all companies that are compliant with the French recycling laws.
 The Identifiant Unique can be obtained from the French recycling schemes where you license your packaging.
 Amazon, for instance, requires this number from its sellers to verify that sellers are compliant.
-This obligation for marketplaces such as Amazon arises due to the market surveillance regulation of the EU.
+This obligation for marketplaces such as Amazon arises due to the market surveillance regulation of the EU and other new regulations, such as the packaging waste regulation and the textile EPR directive.
 They must ensure that sellers on the platform abide by the laws.
 Sellers without the Identifiant Unique will therefore be blocked from selling on Amazon.

 Labelling obligations for packaging in France

-However, there are going to be some changes to the labelling obligations as early as 2021.
+However, there are going to be some changes to the labelling obligations associated with the packaging waste regulation.
 It is therefore recommendable to always stay up to date with the help of a compliance consultant.

 Recycling in France